IgorColetoBueno/IgorColetoBueno/Resume.md

 > https://www.linkedin.com/in/igor-bueno-ab5712122/

 I've been a software developer for 8 years, passionate about technology and solving problems.
-Focused on the bases, concepts and foundations of technology, my goal is continue building a solid career and become a reference in the scenario
+Focused on the basics, concepts, and foundations of technology, my goal is to continue building a solid career and become a reference in the scenario

 ## Hard Skills

 - Git - 8 years
-- Javascript - 8 years
+- JavaScript - 8 years
 - Typescript - 6 years
 - React.js (My primary competence) - 6 years
 - Redux - 6 years